Drennan98/Super-Sports-Quiz/README.md

 - I want to thank the Slack community for helping me out when needed and providing valuable feedback.

 - The Code Institute tutors for responding to my queries.

+- ChatGPT for generating some ideas on quiz layout.